Skip to content

 outagedetectioninterval=2

-# Filter SQL prints for tables starting with flw_
+# Filter SQL printing for tables starting with flw_

 filter=true